 As well as earning a 93% satisfaction rate amongst those taking part, the project has, to date, helped to identify gaps in local services for this patient group, including help with arthritis, carers support, and access to rural transport.
 What’s more, signposting to sources of financial advice has enabled 77 of the 1,100 participants to access collective benefits of more than £307,000, which would otherwise have gone unclaimed.

-The project; a partnership between Hull and East Yorkshire Hospitals NHS Trust, East Riding of Yorkshire Clinical Commissioning Group, East Riding of Yorkshire Council, Brid Inc GP Federation and KCOM; will now compete against 7 others in the HSJ Award category of ‘Improved Partnerships between Health and Local Government’.
+The project; a partnership between Hull University Teaching Hospitals NHS Trust, East Riding of Yorkshire Clinical Commissioning Group, East Riding of Yorkshire Council, Brid Inc GP Federation and KCOM; will now compete against 7 others in the HSJ Award category of ‘Improved Partnerships between Health and Local Government’.
 Members of the team behind the project; Judith Long (HEYHT), Jane Mears (East Riding of Yorkshire Council) and Bridlington GP, Dr Mike Hardman (pictured above at the recent Health Expo awards), must present to a judging panel next month before finding out whether they’ve won at the HSJ awards ceremony in London on 23rd November.

 “This project is so innovative because it looks beyond what’s physically wrong with a person and considers the other things which can have a detrimental impact on a person’s health and well-being.

 “Rather than being professionally led, it uses a person-centred approach so the response focuses on what matters most to the individual.
 Financial difficulties, caring for a loved one, or even something as simple as having no one to talk to can have a huge impact on how well a person feels, so one of our aims was to look at how we can help in these situations, whilst raising awareness of the variety of resources available in the community and voluntary sector.